 May Taherzadeh is a multi award-winning independent filmmaker who has directed films in over 15 countries across 6 continents.

-May was born in the UK, grew up in southern Africa (Malawi, Swaziland, South Africa, Zimbabwe), is ethnically Iranian and currently lives in the Netherlands with her husband and their 4 children.
+May was born in the UK, grew up in southern Africa (Malawi, Swaziland, South Africa, Zimbabwe), is ethnically Iranian and currently lives in Curacao with her husband and their 4 children.

 “Art can better awaken such noble sentiments than cold rationalizing, especially among the mass of the people.”
 Bahá’í Writings